 Ever since then I have heard of verdicts and awards that were extraordinary.
 But, thanks to that brief inside experience, I will never question the outcome of a trial for one reason: only those twelve people have all the facts needed to pass a judgement.

 My heart goes out to the gentleman who sued Monsanto.
 He is dying from cancer.
 No amount of money will cure him.
 No punitive damages will salve the hearts of his family.

-One fact from this story surprised me: This man was a pest control manager for a school system and applied Round Up “30 times per year”.
+One fact from this story surprised me: This man was a pest control manager for a school system and applied Ranger (generic, made by Monsanto) 30 times per year.
 Um, I know people who spray the stuff thirty times a day.
-(Although there were two incidents when he was “drenched” with glyphosate because of a hose break.)
+(Although there were two incidents when he was “drenched” with the product because of a hose break.)